THE BLUE PLAQUE ROUTE

 The damaged clock was found in the steeple and is displayed, fully restored, in a glass cabinet inside the church.
 A small book collecting donations for the repair of the clock, dated 1885, does not mention the nature of the necessary repairs, nor whether they were ever completed and the clock set ticking again.

-• Burials within and without: - the graves of a vicar and five of his children are buried within the church in the chancel but the graves of many others go unmarked outside in the churchyard…
+• Burials within and without: - the graves of this vicar and five of his children are buried within the church in the Chancel

-Under the red carpet in the Chancel are the graves of a former vicar and his family.
-The Reverend Hewett Linton (1829-79) lost a total of five children, all buried alongside him in the church.
+Rather intriguingly, under the red carpet in the Chancel, lie the remains of a former vicar and his family.
+The Reverend Hewett Linton was vicar between 1829-79 and lost a total of five children.
 Sadly much of the inscription is indecipherable.
-Given the memorial outside to the Blott Whitney children who died of scarlet fever it is possible that this disease took most of the vicar’s children also.
+Given that the Blott Whitney children died of scarlet fever around the same time, it is possible that this was responsible for the children's deaths.

 • The mystery tunnel? - a village tale suggests that once a tunnel ran from the church to the Manor House opposite, but is it all a fiction?